First Nations community information

 The Council supports the indigenous and non-indigenous people of Australia working together for the development of a formal instrument of reconciliation.’

-We also worked with the Boonwurrung Foundation in the development of the Yalukit Willam: The River People of Port Phillip.
-The booklet contains a suburb-by-suburb account of historical events through the the point of view of descendants and contemporaries of the Yaluk-ut Weelam clan of the Boon Wurrung
+We worked with the Boonwurrung Foundation to develop Yalukit Willam: The River People of Port Phillip, a suburb-by-suburb account of historical events through the point of view of descendants and contemporaries of the Yaluk-ut Weelam clan of the Boon Wurrung.

 Port Phillip Citizens for Reconciliation